danvergara/dblab/README.md

   version     The version of the project

 Flags:
       --cfg-name string      Database config name section
-      --config          get the connection data from a config file (default is $HOME/.dblab.yaml or the current directory) --db string       Database name
+      --config               Get the connection data from a config file (default locations are: current directory, $HOME/.dblab.yaml or $XDG_CONFIG_HOME/.dblab.yaml)
+      --db string            Database name
       --driver string        Database driver
   -h, --help                 help for dblab
-      --host string     Server host name or IP
-      --limit int       Size of the result set from the table content query (should be greater than zero, otherwise the app will error out) (default 100)
+      --host string          Server host name or IP --limit uint           Size of the result set from the table content query (should be greater than zero, otherwise the app will error out) (default 100)
       --pass string          Password for user
       --port string          Server port
       --schema string        Database schema (postgres only)
       --socket string        Path to a Unix socket file --ssl string           SSL mode
+      --ssl-verify string    [enable|disable] or [true|false] enable ssl verify for the server --sslcert string       This parameter specifies the file name of the client SSL certificate, replacing the default ~/.postgresql/postgresql.crt
+      --sslkey string        This parameter specifies the location for the secret key used for the client certificate.
+It can either specify a file name that will be used instead of the default ~/.postgresql/postgresql.key, or it can specify a key obtained from an external “engine”
+      --sslpassword string   This parameter specifies the password for the secret key specified in sslkey --sslrootcert string   This parameter specifies the name of a file containing SSL certificate authority (CA) certificate(s) The default is ~/.postgresql/root.crt
-  -u, --url string      Database connection string
+      --trace-file string    File name for trace log -u, --url string           Database connection string
       --user string          Database user
+      --wallet string        Path for auto-login oracle wallet

 Use "dblab [command] --help" for more information about a command.
 ```